MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Sets a data warehouse service point.

 ### [Set-CMDeploymentType](Set-CMDeploymentType.md)
-Changes a deployment type for a Configuration Manager deployment application.
+Change a deployment type for a Configuration Manager application.

 ### [Set-CMDeploymentTypeDependency](Set-CMDeploymentTypeDependency.md)
 Sets a deployment type dependency in Configuration Manager.